Steveineiter/udemy-html-css/README.md

 1. have width as much they need, height of the highest flex-item within a given parent by default.
 But we can use eg align-items:center
 2. Flexbox REALLY powerful.
 We can do things with one line which else would need quite a lot of code and trial and error / calculations to get it right.
+3. Main idea was to divide empty space inside a container.
+And to align items to one another.
+This solves many problems as vertical centering and equal-height columns.
+This was really difficult, we are lucky that we don't need old school stuff anymore xD This leads to cleaner and more robust code.
+4. Terminology: We have an Flex container (display: flex); children of this container are flex-items; those items are layed out by the main (left to right) and cross axis (top to bottom)
+5. Flex container most important props: gap (space between items), justify-content (main axis), align-items (cross axis), flex-direction (define main axis), flex-wrap (wrap into new line), align-content (used for mulitiple lines, aka if we use flex-wrap: wrap)
+6. Flex items most important props: align-self, flex-grow, flex-shrink, flex-basis, flex: 0 1 auto (shorthand for flex-grow, -shrink, -basis), order
+7. Ordere is always 0.
+Thus if we want to have an element in the front we use order: -1. to the back order: 1.
+8. Flex-basis is more of a recommendation, browser will figure out optimal size given the space available.
+If we set flex-shrink to 0 we enforce the size, this is not recommendet (except in some niche cases).
+9. **Best Practice** never use flex-shrink/-basis/-grow but only flex: ...
+10. Important to remove margins etc. else it will be part of the centering which leads to weird behaviour (eg incorrect centering)
+11. We have a mess since we started with self-defined marings etc. and for floats.
+Now where we use flex box it is a mess/we often have to remove margins etc. Normally this won't happen / we should deisng for CSS grid and flexboxes.
+12. Often we have to create a new container for our flex box layout to be successful.
+13. If we have to still use math (eg 1200 with total, x for left side, y for right, z for space between) we defeat the purpose of using flexbox in the first place.
+We only want to set some numbers (eg we want right side to be 300px rest should be automatically.)
+14. With float layouts it was really hard to get 2 children exactly the same height etc. Now its default - amazing :3
+15. In the end we need a div/container for all elements which should be stacked horizontally / we want to have in one line.
+16. Flex box is REALLY important, and CSS-Grid are kidna based on them.